Skip to main content

 Academic

-A sophisticated analysis of systems and their impact on cardiovascular health requires moving beyond general risk factors into the realms of pharmacokinetics, molecular biology, and systems physiology.
+A sophisticated analysis of estrogen delivery systems and their impact on cardiovascular health requires moving beyond general risk factors into the realms of pharmacokinetics, molecular biology, and systems physiology.
 The differential outcomes of oral versus transdermal estrogen are not arbitrary; they are the predictable results of distinct pharmacological pathways that interact with the body’s complex regulatory networks.

 The primary locus of this divergence is the liver, which, in the case of oral administration, acts as a powerful bioreactor, initiating cascades that have far-reaching systemic consequences on hemostasis, inflammation, and lipid metabolism.